bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 When you're done with the area, you'll have 3 new traps and a ticket to a new area: Queso Canyon.

-## TL;DRs
+## TL;DRs:

   - Gather meteorite pieces during day to repair your wall and craft Cresent/Moon cheese
   - Defend your fort during nighttime, and gather resources for upgrading in the process
   - When you wall is destroyed (or you've retreated), use the resources to upgrade your camp
   - Repeat until you have enough upgrades to make it through the whole night (into dawn)
-  - In Dawn, gather Dawn dust to buy traps and Sunrise cheese
+  - In Dawn, gather Dawn dust to buy traps, Sunrise cheese, and your ticket to Queso Canyon
   - Gather portal pieces by doing maps and use the portal to get to Heart of the meteor (need Sunrise cheese)
-  - Buy the new Meteor Prison Core trap using Meteoric Core Fragment (dropped by Heart Of The Meteor).
+  - Buy the new [Meteor Prison Core trap][mpc] using Meteoric Core Fragment (dropped by Heart Of The Meteor).

-## Recommended trap setup
+## Recommended trap setup:

 Trap setups below assume you don't have any Limited Edition traps in your position.
-If you do, check CRE to see if they perform better or worse than the ones mentioned below.
+If you do, check [CRE][CRE] to see if they perform better or worse than the ones mentioned below.

 3 Power types are used in this area: Law, Arcane and Shadow.
 Once you make it till Dawn, the area provides a new trap for each of these power types.